BryanApellanes/Bam.Net/Products/bake/README.md

 When publish mode is slected, **argument** is the kind of nuget source to publish to.
 If _internal_ is specified the nuget packages are added to the nuget repository specified by NugetInternalSource in the app.config file.
-If _public_ is specified the nuget packages are pused to the nuget repository specified by NugetPublicSource in the app.config file.
+If _public_ is specified the nuget packages are pushed to the nuget repository specified by NugetPublicSource in the app.config file.
 Additionally, if _public_ is selcted the version update is committed and tagged.

 ## What's next?